Teenager dies due to COVID-19: ‘This is not sparing even the youngest in our community’

 MADERA, Calif.
-(KGPE) – COVID-19 has taken the life of a teenager at Valley Children’s Hospital, the first reported case of someone under the age of 18 dying due to coronavirus in California.
+(KSEE) – COVID-19 has taken the life of a teenager at Valley Children’s Hospital, the first reported case of someone under the age of 18 dying due to coronavirus in California.

 “I’m speechless when it comes to anything that I could say to the family.
 It’s a heartbreaking case, and it just brings home the reality that this is not sparing even the youngest members of our community,” said Interim Health Officer Dr. Rais Vohra in tears.